GSK in $350 million deal to develop cancer drugs with UK biotech firm

-GlaxoSmithKline Plc GSK.L has agreed a deal worth more than $350 million with British biotech company Adaptimmune to develop cancer drugs based on novel cell-based therapies.
+GlaxoSmithKline Plc GSK.L has agreed a deal worth more than $350 million (209 million pounds) with British biotech company Adaptimmune to develop cancer drugs based on novel cell-based therapies.

 Adaptimmune said on Monday it would collaborate with GSK on its lead clinical program, which it said had already generated encouraging results in multiple myeloma, melanoma, sarcoma and ovarian cancer in trials in the United States.